kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 <img class="align-self" src="content/images/04-the-mirror-field-3.jpg">
           <div class="img-caption">

- Figure 1 The Mirror Field, an audiovisual installation on the occasion of the 80th anniversary of Babyn Yar.
+The Mirror Field, an audiovisual installation on the occasion of the 80th anniversary of Babyn Yar.
 At the heart of the installation is the symbol of the tree of life, which is found in most religions and mythologies.
 The tree of life symbolizes the unity of the world: life and death, the earth and the sky, the past and the future.
 The tree of life is of particular importance to Judaism.
 The arrangement of the columns is borrowed from its graph image, in the form of the connected sephirot.
 The Babyn Yar tragedy shows how easily the tree can be destroyed; how easily its branches are broken.
 The columns are shot through with hundreds of thousands of bullets of the same caliber as those used to kill the victims of Babyn Yar.
 Here, one meets oneself and sees their reflection riddled with bullet holes.
 </div>
 </div>

 One of the BHYMC’s projects, [The Mirror Field](#figure 'The Mirror Field'), is a newly erected audiovisual installation placed in the midst of an abandoned [soccer field](#figure 'The abandoned soccer field at Babyn Yar').
 One of the columns blends with the [TV tower](#figure 'The Mirror Field and the TV Tower') in the back.[^30] The informative plaque dates 2021, exactly 80 years after the massacre.
-Representing the Kabbalah, the Tree of Life, the monument consists of 10 metal columns shot through by bullets.[^31] The material is of a glossy steel which reflects like a mirror – looking into the columns, ones face is distorted by the deformations caused by [the bullet holes](#figure 'Bullet holes in the Mirror Field').
+Representing the [Kabbalah](#figure 'Kabbalah, Tree of Life'), the Tree of Life, the monument consists of 10 metal columns shot through by bullets.[^31] The material is of a glossy steel which reflects like a mirror – looking into the columns, ones face is distorted by the deformations caused by [the bullet holes](#figure 'Bullet holes in the Mirror Field').
 The icy floor trembles as a multiple voices sing a Yiddish song, coming out of the bullet holes.
 The reverberations give off an eerie impression, as if the ground is alive, a faint heart beating.
 At night, bright white lights [light up the installation](#figure 'The Mirror Field at Night').
 No number is ascribed to the monument – from the plaque in front, it is unclear whether the installation is temporary.
 Could this monument, too, in x years become simply another ruin as many of the former ones on site?

 <div class="quote">